 The Big Island has an actual name.
 It shares the name of the state -- Hawaii -- which causes a bit of confusion for some tourists.
 But you can always refer to the island by its size.
 Nobody will be confused about that.
 And Hawaii is so big that it can be a bit intimidating picking a good sunset spot.
-After all, there are more sunset watching spots on Hawaii then any other island in, well, Hawaii.
+After all, there are more sunset-watching spots in Hawaii than any other island in, well, Hawaii.

 It’s that massive mountain Mauna Kea that does some of the deciding for you.
 It cuts the island in half.
 On the west, you’ll find the city of Kona sitting in a hot, dry, sparkling black desert of fresh volcanic rock.
 To the east, you’ll find the small city of Hilo nestled in a rainforest surrounded by waterfalls and rivers.
 It’s pretty obvious that you’ll get better views of the sunset on the west side where no rain clouds, trees or massive mountains will be in your way.